devender18/JS_catGame/README.md

 basic application of javaScript !!!!

-here is the edit doing in the vs code.
+here is the edit doing in the vs editior.